• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-Ingredients for Millionaire’s Shortbread: Melted butter (plus some more unmelted butter), shortbread cookies, brown sugar, condensed milk and chocolate.
+Ingredients for Millionaire’s Shortbread: Unsalted butter, shortbread cookies, light brown sugar, condensed milk, semi-sweet chocolate chips and salt.

 Ingredient notes: